LiminLi-xjtu/BiCLUM/README.md

 latent_dim: 50  # The dimensionality of the latent space for the model.

 # Regularization parameters
-tau_cell: 0.5  # Hyperparameter for the cell-level contrastive loss function.
+tau_cell: 0.5  # Hyperparameter for the cell-level contrastive loss function, default is 0.5.
-tau_feature: 50  # Hyperparameter for the feature-level contrastive loss function.
+tau_feature: 0.5  # Hyperparameter for the feature-level contrastive loss function, default is 0.5.
+gamma_a: 1 # The weight for modality 1 reconstruction regularization, default is 1.
+gamma_b: 1 # The weight for modality 2 reconstruction regularization, default is 1.
-alpha: 1000000  # The weight for cell-level regularization.
+alpha: 10000  # The weight for cell-level regularization, default is 10000.
-beta: 10000  # The weight for feature-level regularization.
+beta: 10000  # The weight for feature-level regularization, default is 10000.

 # Training settings
 seed: 123  # The random seed for reproducibility
 batch_size: 256  # The batch size for training
-learning_rate: 0.0001  # The learning rate for optimization
+learning_rate: 0.0001  # The learning rate for optimization, default is 0.0001
-weight_decay: 0.00005  # The weight decay (L2 regularization) applied to model parameters to prevent overfitting and encourage simpler models.
+weight_decay: 0.00005  # The weight decay (L2 regularization) applied to model parameters to prevent overfitting and encourage simpler models, deafult is 0.00005.
 epoch: 1000  # The number of training epochs

 ```